ADVERTISER DISCLOSURE

 Before you start earning points and miles

 First things first, using points and miles is only for people who have healthy credit and budgeting habits.
 You need to have an understanding of your credit score and credit history.
 Most credit cards require a good to excellent credit score, which is typically anything 660+.
 You can check your score for free through an app like Credit Karma.
 Many banks also offer free credit score checks and credit monitoring.
-If you have a low credit score or

 You also need to be able to stick to a budget and not overspend.
 If you’re making late payments or consistently paying interest, then you can ruin your credit and the benefits of the points go away.
 It’s imperative that you pay your cards off on time and in full each month.
 If you’re unable to do this, then you should get your budget and spending under control first.